springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 #### Data properties

-In addition to these top-level properties, you can add data properties as a `dataAttrs` array, which can be useful for unit testing.
+Data attributes are supported for unit testing purposes.
+You can add them using a `dataAttrs` array.

 ```json
 {